vmware/differential-datalog/doc/c_tutorial/c_tutorial.rst

 Introduction
 ============

-In this set of tutorials we are going to explore various features of DDlog programming language and learn how to integrate DDlog program into C program.
+In this set of tutorials we are going to explore various features of DDlog programming language and learn how to integrate a DDlog program into a C program.
 To do that we are going to build a simple yet functional application as it is more fun to build real programs.
 We will start by writing a simple program with a limited functionality to get familiar with the basics of DDlog.
 Afterwards, over the course of this set of tutorials, we will gradually improve our application by applying more advanced techniques offered by DDlog.